LeoMoonStar/whatYourCurrentComp/README.md

 - Gain/loss on your RSUs compared to grant value
 - Total present value of your package

-### API Rate Limits

-The free Alpha Vantage API has a limit of 25 requests per day.
-If you hit the rate limit, you can manually enter the stock prices.

 ## Technology Stack

 - **Framework**: Next.js 14 with App Router (Server-Side Rendering)